 Why Energy and Libido Decline During Perimenopause?

 Energy often dips in perimenopause because the body works harder to adjust to changing hormones.
-Many women notice increased fatigue during the day as their sleep becomes lighter, hot flashes disrupt rest, and their metabolism slows.
-Without steady, deep sleep, it becomes harder to recharge, making daily tasks feel more draining.
+Many women notice increased fatigue during the day as sleep becomes lighter, hot flashes disrupt rest, and metabolism slows.
+Without steady, deep sleep, recharging proves difficult, making daily tasks feel more draining.

 At the same time, changes in estrogen and other signaling chemicals affect sexual desire and mood.
-Vaginal dryness or discomfort can reduce interest in intimacy, while stress and anxiety make it harder to feel connected.
-These concerns are also what shape ongoing studies on the best peptides for women in perimenopause, as researchers explore how they may relate to energy balance and sexual wellness.
+Vaginal dryness or discomfort reduces interest in intimacy, while stress and anxiety create barriers to connection.
+These concerns shape ongoing studies on the best peptides for women in perimenopause, as researchers explore how they relate to energy balance and sexual wellness.

-With these challenges in mind, researchers are investigating several peptides to see how they may connect to perimenopausal health.
+With these challenges in mind, researchers investigate several peptides to understand how they may relate to perimenopausal health.

 Best Peptides for Women in Perimenopause